 An Overview of Audio Effects

-This week we’re taking a step back to the basics in order to give our beginner students and readers an overview on audio effects and how they work.
-If you’re just starting out on your audio production journey, you’ve most likely come across effects in your gear or software.
-These might be delay, reverb, distortion, compression, phase, flange, pitch-shift, ring modulators or filters.
-This article aims to get you familiar with these terms and what these devices do.
-In future installments of this series we will get a bit deeper on specific types of effects (as some subjects such as reverb require an article of their own.)
-For now we begin at the beginning…
+In this guide, we’re taking a step back to the basics in order to give our beginner students and readers an overview of commonly used audio effects and how they can be applied to enhance an audio signal.
+If you’re just starting out on your audio production journey, you’ve most likely come across several effects in your gear or software such as delay, reverb, distortion, compression, phase, flanger, pitch shift, ring modulator, filters or various other effects.
+This article aims to get you familiar with these terms and provide examples of general uses.
+In future installments of this series, we will get a bit deeper on specific types of effects.
+For now, we begin at the beginning…

 What are Audio Effects?

-Audio effects are devices (analog or digital) that are used to intentionally alter how a musical instrument or other audio source sounds.
-Effects can be subtle or extreme and they can be used in live or recording situations.
-A good example of audio effects are the “stomp-boxes” that many electric guitarists use to realize their desired sound.
-By chaining together many different types of effects units a musician can sculpt a unique tone.
-Almost all popular music benefits from creative use of effects, the only exception being an all-acoustic show (and even then there are usually effects involved).
-All commercial music is enhanced with effects and electronic music makes liberal use of these devices.
-With proper use they can really enhance your sound and take the listener to new sonic spaces.
+Audio effects are analog or digital devices that are used to intentionally alter how a musical instrument or other audio source sounds.
+Effects can be subtle or extreme, and they can be used in live or recording situations.
+A good example of audio effects are the “stomp boxes” that many electric guitarists use to achieve their desired sound.
+By chaining together many different types of effects, a musician can sculpt a unique tone and enhance their music in many ways.
+Almost all popular music benefits from the creative use of effects, especially electronic music which makes liberal use of these devices.
+With proper treatment, audio effects can really bring your music to life and take the listener to new sonic spaces.

 A Brief History of Audio Effects